brian-watkins/learn-do-share/adr/log.md

 Basically what we want is a DSL for describing use cases that can then be implemented in terms of the tools we have: redux and redux middleware.

+AND ...
+WE DID IT!

+We introduced a notion of `Procedures` that's basically a limited DSL for representing actions or 'use cases' in our program.
+So when we configure the display, we simply give it a list of procedures (instead of an update function and a process function like we had).
+Each procedure (right now) ultimately indicates a particular message that, when received, will trigger it.
+Then, based on that value, the procedure can either update the view or initiate a promise that results in a new value.
+Then, given this new value, the procedure can either update the view or run another promise, and so on.
+So basically, we're building on the same insight as Elm and Vue, namely, that the two things you want to do is either (1) modify the application state, which then in turn results in the view being updated or (2) trigger some asynchronous call that then ultimately results in some value that you can use to either modify the application state or trigger some other asynchronous call.
+Basically, the procedure operates on some value (originally a message value) and then you can either update the view or 'issue a command'.

+It actually works out pretty nice so far.
+There were only four procedures that we actually needed.
+Each of these procedures is in its own file, along with the definition of the message that triggers it.
+We were able to move all the intermediate messages that weren't triggered by the UI but needed to be there to facilitate all the steps along the way (like 'deleteNoteInProgress', 'deleteNoteFailed', etc).
+What this does, I think, is simplify the expression of the application logic.
+It's much simpler to look at four procedures, each clearly distinguished, as opposed to looking at one `update` function with all the intermediate messages intermingled.

+There's probably more we could do to organize the `display` module so that everything is factored better.
+But for now it works.

+The next step is really about somehow breaking apart of the backstage file so that the backstage function lives with the (frontstage) procedure.
+I think that would be helpful but we would need to figure out if it's feasible in some way.

+### Revising our Data Model for Cosmos DB